pkitazos/allocation-app/README.md

 ### allocation-server

-The server is built using:
+The matching server is built using:

 - FastAPI
 - Pydantic